clearloop/sup/README.md

 SUBCOMMANDS:
-    help      Prints this message or the help of the given subcommand(s) new       Create a new substrate package
+    help      Prints this message or the help of the given subcommand(s) new       Create a new substrate template
     source    List Source
     tag       List available tags or apply tag to the current project update    Update registry